mchaudhry02/capstone-pr-review/README.md

 memory (WS2), orchestration + MCP + retrieval + evals (WS3), and
 governance policy + CI/CD guardrails (WS4) — including a policy test
 suite that runs against the real MCP server code, not just documentation.
+Workstream 5's core deliverable is also done: the risk-scoring step has been converted from agent-invoked reasoning to deterministic code, with measured before/after evidence and a full ADR.
 The one known gap: no orchestrator code yet wires the agents into a runnable end-to-end pipeline (see `docs/gap-inventory.md`'s "Known Remaining Gap").
 See `docs/gap-inventory.md` for full status.